cse-chalmers-gu-python/chalmers-advanced-python/labs/lab3/README.md

 Its task is to:

 - find the shortest paths (time and distance)
-- use them to colour the stops in the network picture
+- use them to colour the stops in the network picture, dynamically generating a new image
-- return them as strings to be shown in the view
+- return the shortest paths as strings to be shown in the view
+- return the file path to the dynamically generated image

 ### Add colours